-CHMP concluded that colistimethate sodium may also be given by inhalation or in a nebuliser to treat ongoing (chronic) infections with the bacterium Pseudomonas aeruginosa in patients with cystic fibrosis.
+CHMP concluded that collistimethate sodium may also be given by inhalation or in a nebuliser to treat ongoing (chronic) infections with the bacterium Pseudomonas aeruginosa in patients with cystic fibrosis.
 (Products for inhalation as a dry powder have a different dosage and distribution in the body, and were not affected by the conclusions of the review.)

-The CHMP opinion will now be forwarded to the European Commission, which will issue a final decision in due course.
+The CHMP opinion was forwarded to the European Commission, which issued a final decision valid throughout the EU on 16 December 2014.